wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

 The output of two option modules is saved here

-* genomicProfile.
-Output of the genomic profile module
+* genomicProfile
-* repeatProfile.
-Output of the repeat profile module
+* repeatProfile

-## ROP analysis of single and multiple samples
+## ROP analysis of multiple sample